 Once you have all these elements in place, you’ll still need to develop your own internal BOPIS process that works best for your store and your software systems.
 After that, you can train your staff on how to do BOPIS and market this buying option to your customers.

 POS & eCommerce Platforms That Are BOPIS Compatible

-- Square: Square is a free omnichannel POS that comes with a free online store (Square Online) on which you can enable options for customers to order online and pick up in-store or curbside.
+- Square: Square POS is a free omnichannel system that comes with a free online store (Square Online) on which you can enable options for customers to order online and pick up in-store or curbside.